treedomtrees/cdk-constructs/README.md

 Ensure you have the necessary permissions to publish to the @treedom organization on npm.

+## Packages Release

+To release a new package version, create a release and tag it with a tag following the format: `package/vX.X.X`.
+Examples `sqs-lambda/v1.0.0`.
+The new tag creation will trigger this [pipeline](https://github.com/treedomtrees/cdk-constructs/blob/main/.github/workflows/publish.yml)

+You can use this link to have a release template: [RELEASE TEMPLATE](https://github.com/treedomtrees/cdk-constructs/releases/new?tag=packageName/v0.0.0&title=packageName+v0.0.0)

 ## Versioning

 We use [Semantic Versioning](https://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/treedomtrees/cdk-constructs/tags).